robhagemans/monobit/YAFF.md

 - `left-kerning`: Adjustment to left bearing for specific glyph pairs.
 The same adjustment as above could be specified in the `left-kerning` property of the `V` glyph, as a pair of the label for the `A` glyph and a numeric adjustment value.
 If both `left-kerning` and `right-kerning` are specified, they add up.

-The per-glyph metrics (except `right-kerning` and `left-kerning`) may be specified globally, in which case they apply to all glyphs.
-If metrics are specified both globally and per-glyph, they are added.

 Deprecated synonyms are:
 - `offset` (_x_ _y_ pair): equal to (`left-bearing`, `shift-up`).